-Such are the adjectives and accolades from critics around the world for Raymond Very, one of the brightest young American tenors gracing the globe's premiere opera stages today.
+These are just some of the recent accolades from critics around the world for Raymond Very, one of the brightest American tenors gracing the globe's premiere opera stages today.

-Very emerged from his Pennsylvania roots, quickly skyrocketing to his status today as a highly skilled, stylized, and sought-after star.
-In the U.S., he has performed major roles with the Metropolitan Opera, San Francisco Opera, Houston Grand Opera, San Diego Opera, Seattle Opera, Santa Fe Opera, Washington National Opera, New York City Opera, Tulsa Opera, Opera Omaha, Opera Theater of St. Louis, Portland Opera, Washington Summer Opera, and Pittsburgh Opera.
+In the US, he has performed major roles with the Metropolitan Opera, San Francisco Opera, Houston Grand Opera, San Diego Opera, Seattle Opera, Santa Fe Opera, Washington National Opera, New York City Opera, Tulsa Opera, Opera Omaha, Opera Theater of St. Louis, Portland Opera, Washington Summer Opera, and Pittsburgh Opera.

-Very remains in high demand internationally, as well, having bowed in recurring roles at the Royal Opera Covent Garden in London, Bayerische Staatsoper in Munich, Maggio Musicale in Florence, the Salzburg Festival, Wiener Staatsoper and Theater an der Wien in Vienna, Norwegian Opera in Oslo, Oper Frankfurt, Deutsche Oper Berlin, Deutsche Oper am Rhein, the Danish Royal Opera, De Nederlandse Oper Amsterdam, Staatsoper Stuttgart, Opera de Lyon, Opera National du Rhin in Strasbourg,The Greek National Opera in Athens, Bilbao Opera in Spain and the Saito Kinen Festival in Japan.
+Internationally, Mr. Very has bowed in recurring roles at the Royal Opera Covent Garden in London, Bayerische Staatsoper in Munich, Maggio Musicale in Florence, the Salzburg Festival, Wiener Staatsoper and Theater an der Wien in Vienna, Opernhaus Zurich, Norwegian Opera in Oslo, Oper Frankfurt, Deutsche Oper Berlin, Deutsche Oper am Rhein, the Danish Royal Opera, De Nederlandse Oper Amsterdam, Staatsoper Stuttgart, Opera de Lyon, Opera National du Rhin in Strasbourg,The Greek National Opera in Athens, Bilbao Opera in Spain and the Saito Kinen Festival in Japan.

 Rounding out his repertoire, Very has appeared in concert with many leading symphony orchestras in the U.S. and worldwide including the New York Philharmonic, the Chicago Symphony, the San Francisco Symphony, the Aspen Music Festival, Amsterdam VARA Radio Orchestra, the Vienna Radio Orchestra, and the Pittsburgh Symphony.

-Mr. Very enjoys living in his native Pittsburgh with his wife, soprano Laura Knoop Very and their children, Isabella, and Benjamin, and his eldest daughter, Kaitlin.
+Mr. Very enjoys living in his native Pittsburgh with his wife, soprano and teacher Laura Knoop Very and their children, Isabella, and Benjamin, and his eldest daughter, Kaitlin.